daviddvsjrgg/daviddvsjrgg/README.md

 - 👋 Hi, I’m @daviddvsjrgg
-- 👀 I’m interested in Web/Game Development
+- 👀 I’m interested in Web Application/Mobile Apps
-- 🌱 I’m currently learning Laravel, a Framework for php
+- 🌱 I’m currently learning React, API
 - 📫 How to reach me : Instagram @davidek_rl
 <!---
 daviddvsjrgg/daviddvsjrgg is a ✨ special ✨ repository because its `README.md` (this file)